srikarpisupati/srikarpisupati.github.io/SpeculativeDecoding.md

 # What is the problem, and why is it important?
 A critical fact about Transformer models, or any autoregressive model, is that during inference, decoding or generating K tokens will take K serial runs of the model.
 This can be very slow.
 One alternative could be to use a smaller model, making K serial runs slightly faster.
-However, large models are much more capable, and it would be very helpful to have a technique that allows inference for large models to be fast.
+However, large models are much more capable,and it would be very helpful to have a technique that allows inference for large models to be fast.

 # The main proposed idea(s).
 Speculative Decoding aims to solve this problem by generating or computing tokens in parallel.
 This is done without changing the model architecture, without